 Bereavement After a patient passes, JOL Healthcare provides many aftercare services.
 Assistance in writing bereavement letters and making bereavement follow-up calls is always needed.

-To volunteer with us, please fill out the volunteer application above and send it to Volunteer Coordinator, Alice Guzman, at firstname.lastname@example.org.
-You can reach her directly with any questions at 512-701-5407.
+To volunteer with us, please fill out the volunteer application above and send it to Volunteer Coordinator, at firstname.lastname@example.org; OR 512-786-4198.

 JOL Healthcare, Inc. operates under a strict policy of non-discrimination towards any of our potential or current employees, volunteers, patients or affiliates because of age, race, religion, color, gender, sexual orientation, national origin or disability.